VMBlakelock/saute-and-skewers-greekfood/README.md

 All html templates except base.html return 'Doctype must be declared first' errors.
 As noted during module exercises prior to development this is acceptable due to the linter Gitpod uses not understanding the template language Jinja.

 *When you save the file you might see a warning on the first line, 'Doctype must be declared first'.
-We can ignore this as the linter doesnt know how to properly read templating languages like Jinja*
+We can ignore this as the linter doesn't know how to properly read templating languages like Jinja*
 Video: Flask Mini-Project 20 | 01 - Putting The Basics In Place (1e - Template Inheritance)
 [Code Institute](https://codeinstitute.net/)

 #### Issue 6

-The Recipes page, doesnt error but the developer failed to solve the issue of coding images that where different for each individual recipe.
+The Recipes page, doesn't error but the developer failed to solve the issue of coding images that where different for each individual recipe.
 The idea not initially planned for was to have an image that matched the recipe.
 Therefore a placeholder image was added for better UX, however this placeholder is the same for every recipe inputted.

 #### Issue 7

-It was found during development that the site definately needed more pages adding.
-The initial four created an inception and wirframing wasnt going to be enough.
+It was found during development that the site definitely needed more pages adding.
+The initial four created an inception and wireframing wasn't going to be enough.
 This was to allow for guest users to see more than just the home page and register pages.
 It was realised the guest user needed to be enticed more.
 Therefore the Highlights page was created.
 Furthermore the registered user required a profile page for when they logged in, and an add recipe, edit recipe and logout page.
 All additional pages have been created and are suitable for its purpose.